sanger-pathogens/companion/README.md

 ```
 apt-get install default-jre
 ```
-(for other Linux systems, please consult your distribution documentation.)
+> _For other Linux systems, please consult your distribution documentation._

 To install Nextflow, run:
 ```